 There’s a growing interest in artificial intelligence (AI) and machine learning (ML) in the business world.
 The predictive capabilities of ML/AI enable rapid insights from patterns detected at rates faster than manual analysis.
+Additionally, recent advances in generative machine learning applications, such as OpenAI and Hugging Face, offer powerful tools for businesses to generate and analyze text data.
 Businesses realize that this can lead to increased profits, reduced costs, and accelerated innovation.
-Although businesses both large and small can benefit from the power of AI, implementing a predictive analytics project can be both complex and time-consuming.
+Although businesses both large and small can benefit from the power of AI, implementing a machine learning project can be both complex and time-consuming.

 MongoDB, Inc. (NASDAQ: MDB), the leading, modern general purpose database platform, and MindsDB, the open-source machine learning platform that brings automated machine learning to the database, established a technology partnership to advance machine learning innovation.
-This collaboration aims to enhance the ability to streamline predictive capabilities for data science and data engineering teams within organizations to solve real-world business challenges.
+This collaboration aims to make it easy for developers to incorporate powerful ML-driven features into their applications to solve real-world business challenges.

 What is the best approach?